shaleen-wonder-ent/user-guides/AZure_Idle_VM_Shutdown__Automation.md

-# Definitive Guide: Deploying the Idle VM Shutdown Solution to Production
+# Guide: Deploying the Idle VM Shutdown Solution to Production

 This guide provides the complete, end-to-end steps to create, configure, and activate an automated solution that shuts down idle VMs to save costs.